lcastrose/GAMEDAY-Challenge/README.md

 # Grading:

-1. Architecture Diagram - 20% (Use draw.io https://app.diagrams.net/)
+1. Architecture Diagram - 10% (Use draw.io https://app.diagrams.net/)
 2. Operational Deployment - 30%
-3. Creativity - 10%
+3. Security Components - 20
-4. Innovation - 20%
+4. Creativity & Innovation- 20%
 5. Presentation and Sustentation - 20%
 6. Extra Mile - 20% (Optional)

 # Minimal Requirements:
-1. Expose the service publically
+1. Expose one service publically (Can be as simples as a Hello World!!!)
 2. Have at least two layers: FrontEnd & Middleware or DB (No need to make DB fully operational)
-2. Consider Security, SG, IAM,
+3. Consider PANW Security Components: VM-Series, Prisma Cloud, Prisma SaaS, Prisma Access, etc
-3. Consider Resiliency - AZ's, High Availability
+4. Consider Resiliency - At least two AZ' or High Availability
-4. Use DNS Service or Route53
+5. Use DNS Service or Route53 (AWS)
-5. Exposed Services (Web Sites) should contain something related to Palo Alto Networks.
-Meaning that examples provided need to be modified with related content.
+6. Automation: At least one component needs to be deployed using Aumotation or Infrastructure as Code (IaC)

 # Extra Mile (Optional):
-1. Automation (could be Bash Script, IaC, Terraform, CloudFormation, ARM, etc)
-2. Test a DR scenario
+1. Test a DR scenario
-3. Add a PANW inside the Architecture

 # Access to Training Presentations and Labs: